Skip to main content

 pod install

-If for some reason you got an error saying that the latest version is not found, please try to update the SDK pod using this command pod update UTIQ Please make sure that you have the latest stable version.
+If you encounter an error stating that the latest version is not found, try updating the SDK pod using the following command

 Binary Framework